SDX24/BanditBreakout/readme.md

-Unfinished Web Game project using only TS and Phaser.js as framework
+## Unfinished Web Game project using only TS and Phaser.js as framework

+### Not deployed - database storage limit issue
 Start:

 * MacOS - npm run game